carpentries/instructor-training/_episodes/01-welcome.md

 ### Carpentry History and Culture

-We will be introducing you to the teaching practices that have been adopted by the Software and Data Carpentry communities, and our overall philosophy and procedures in order to prepare you to teach Carpentry workshops.
+We will be introducing you to the teaching practices that have been adopted by the Carpentries communities, and our overall philosophy and procedures in order to prepare you to teach Carpentries workshops.
 The greatest asset of the Carpentries is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
 We hope that this training